 Overview If a student device is appearing as offline, check the status of LanSchool Air client installed on the student's device to make sure it's provisioned and connected.
 To see the current status of the student client, open the LanSchool Air chat ...

 Overview To block troublesome or distracting websites or limit students to a select few websites pertinent to the class, use the Web Limiting feature in LanSchool Air.
 There is currently no limit on the number of URLs that can be added to the block ...

 This guide walks site administrators through the process of deploying the LanSchool Air app to students using Chromebooks and getting LanSchool Air ready for instructors to use.
 For information on installing the LanSchool Air app to Windows or Mac ...

 Overview Controlling browser tabs is currently supported for students using Chromebooks.
 Students on Windows or macOS devices will only display the most recently viewed website.
-In List View, you have added controls over tabs on a student's screen. ...
+In List View and Student Details, you have added controls over tabs on a ...